On this page:

-While application performance monitoring measures user interaction starting at the web server or application server entry point, EUM extends that visibility all the way to the web browser, mobile, or IoT application.
-As a result, it reveals the impact the network and browser rendering time have on the user experience of your application.
+While Application Performance Monitoring (APM) measures user interaction starting at the web server or application server entry point, EUM extends that visibility all the way to the web browser, mobile, or IoT application.
+As a result, EUM reveals the impact the network and browser rendering time have on the user experience of your application.

-The Browser, Mobile, and IoT Agents run in web/mobile/IoT applications, collecting metrics, and then transmitting that data to either a SaaS or an on-premises deployment of AppDynamics.
+The Browser, Mobile, and IoT Agents run in web/mobile/IoT applications, collect metrics, and then transmit that data to either a SaaS or an on-premises deployment of AppDynamics.

 The on-premises deployment of AppDynamics has most of the same components and data as the SaaS model.
-In this model, DevOps install and administer their own Controller Service, Events Service, and EUM Service.
-The EUM Synthetic Monitoring Service and session data, however, are not available in the on-premises deployment.
+In this model, DevOps install and administer their own Controller, Events Service, and EUM Server.
+The EUM Synthetic Monitoring Service and sessions data, however, are not available in the on-premises deployment.

 AppDynamics users can go to the AppDynamics Controller UI to view and analyze RUM metrics as snapshots, pages, Ajax requests, sessions, network requests, or in the form of charts and graphs.

 See the description for the Controller UI in step 2.

 - Where geographically your heaviest application load is originated.